SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 ### Roles configurations

-> aside negative
+> aside positive
-> verify with your AWS admin before running this CFT
+> verify with your AWS admin you have the right permissions before running this CFT

 > aside positive
 > You will need user/role with the right permissions to run cloud formation templates